databricks-industry-solutions/smolder-solacc/README.md

 # Smolder: A package for ingesting HL7 messages to Delta Lake

+Note: Please reference the library, code, and usage at https://github.com/databrickslabs/smolder.
+This is no longer maintained.

 In this notebook, we demonstrate how [Smolder](https://github.com/databrickslabs/smolder) can be used to parse HL7v2 message into your lakehouse.
 Smolder defines a very simple Spark file format that loads one HL7 message per file, and parses it into a dataframe.
 Here, we'll demonstrate this using a stream of HL7 ADT messages generated from a simulated dataset with [Synthea](https://github.com/synthetichealth/synthea)